james-lomax/RightMove-Travel-Times/README.md

 ## Scraping

-Scraping is done by scrapestorm, outputting a CSV file.
+Scraping is done by Browse AI, outputted to CSV - hoping to automate using their REST API.

 ## journeys/